 Property

-British Expat Buy to Let Investment Ultimate Guide
+British Expat Buy to Let Investment – Your Guide

 Unfortunately, landlords have responsibilities too!
 They need to pay taxes, fees, insurance, deal with letting agents, management companies, tenants, maintenance contractors, mortgages and a whole host of other stuff.

-And potential landlords also need to consider the opportunity costs associated with buy to let when compared to other types of investments such as buying shares.
+And expats in particular also need to consider the opportunity costs associated with buy to let when compared to other types of investments such as buying shares.

 Buy to let investment has plenty of advantages specifically for expatriates.

-A bonus for expats is the fact that buy to let provides exposure to the UK market.
-If the pound strengthens, or there is a sudden boost to the economy, you won’t miss out if you have some UK exposure via a buy to let.
-And perhaps more importantly for some, if you own at least one property in the UK you won’t be priced out of the market if you ever decide to permanently return.
+Not only that but buy to let provides exposure to the UK market, which can be very useful for expats.
+If the pound strengthens, or there is a sudden boost to the economy, you won’t miss out if you have a buy to let.
+And perhaps more importantly for some, if you own at least one property in the UK you won’t be priced out of the housing market if you ever decide to permanently return.

-The fact that buy to let investment is available to expats is also a big bonus considering that the majority of UK investment products and services aimed at UK residents just aren’t available to expats or non residents.
+Availability is also a big bonus considering that the majority of UK investment products and services aimed at UK residents just aren’t available when you move overseas.
+Just about anybody anywhere with the money can buy UK property.

 The joy of leverage

-That’s a much better return on my original investment because a £40,000 return from a £100,000 investment is a 40% return.
+That’s a much better return on my original investment because a £40K return from a £100K investment is a 40% return.
 Borrowing money has quadrupled my gains!
-Yes, there maybe a few fees to knock off but you get the picture.

-The reason I say that, is because it is also possible to invest in the stock market using leverage.
 The difference comes from the way in which the loan works.
-A loan for stocks is given to you based on the value of your investments.
+A loan for shares is given to you based on the value of your investments.
 When they plummet you have to add more money or your investments will be liquidated i.e. you will loose them.
 Essentially, you have to come up with money right when you are unlikely to have it.

 On the other hand a mortgage from the bank doesn’t work like that.
 As long as you can make your mortgage payments no action will be taken, you can keep your buy to let, and essentially carry on with life.
 If house prices were to suddenly drop, you’d only really get into any difficulty if you couldn’t meet your mortgage payments.
 Many landlords keep a few months cash in reserve to ensure that doesn’t happen.